Magnus167/Minecraft-Datapack-Template/README.md

-Datapacks will either load on a world or server restart or you can manually load in a datapack after placing it in the correct folder using the `/datapack` command in the in-game or server console
+Datapacks will either load on a world or server restart or you can manually load in a datapack after placing it in the correct folder using the `/datapack` command in the in-game or server console.

 ---
 ### Advancements